-Continue to work with the Collaborative to explore sustainability of the initiative, and define a long term business model for RISE beyond October 2026.
+Continue to work with the Collaborative to explore sustainability of the initiative, and define a long term business model for RISE beyond September 2026 (after the Implementation Phase concludes.

 Grow and evolve outreach and engagement methods.
 Deepen investments in youth leadership and grow the capacity of participating individuals and organizations to take on advocacy and policy work necessary to support RISE's vision.